EmilStenstrom/django-components/README.md

 This makes it possible to organize your front-end around reusable components.
 Instead of relying on template tags and keeping your CSS and Javascript in the static directory.

-# Using slots in templates
+## Using slots in templates

 _New in version 0.26_:

 - The `slot` tag now serves only to declare new slots inside the component template.
   - To override the content of a declared slot, use the newly introduced `fill` tag instead.
 - Whereas unfilled slots used to raise a warning, filling a slot is now optional by default.
-  - To indicate that a slot must be filled, the new keyword `required` should be added at the end of the `slot` tag.
+  - To indicate that a slot must be filled, the new `required` option should be added at the end of the `slot` tag.

+---

 Components support something called 'slots'.
 When a component is used inside another template, slots allow the parent template to override specific parts of the child component by passing in different content.